 Taking a person or a business to the small claims court isn't free and not without risk.
 Knowing the potential costs along when fees will require paying is likely to influence your decision on if it is worthwhile process to undertake.

-However, if your claim has merit and you can afford the court fees, then many of your costs will be awarded back to you should your small claim be successful.
+However, if your claim has merit and you can afford the court fees, then many of your small claims court costs will be awarded back to you should your claim be successful.

 Catalyst Law are team of legal professionals with over 20 years' experience helping businesses and people with their legal problems.